judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-05-isla-palma.markdown

 ---
 title:			'Isla Palma: Private Island Paradise of Pablo Escobar'
 date:			2014-11-05 08:34:42 Z
 categories:		Colombia
 tags:			Colombia
   - reunion
   - Rotary
   - RYE
   - South America
   - Travel
 author:			judsonlmoore
 excerpt:		'Isla Palma is the private island retreat of cartel boss Pablo Escobar.
 Today, this all-inclusive resort is scattered with the ruins of that page in history. '
 layout:			post
+image:			../assets/images/

 ---